Novater/gisim/README.md

 ## todo list

+- [ ] change all stat mappings to arrays
+- [ ] change normal reset to a frame number and if s.F = frame, then reset
+- [ ] change runEffects back to a map; loops can break if one effect adds another effect
+- [ ] reread reactions, get rid of json cloning
+- [ ] fix energy receiving
 - [ ] aura ICD
 - [ ] EC testing
 - [ ] refactor weapon and artifact equip code into character; this way weapons can keep track of their own internal icd etc..